puthurr/ocrlayout/README.md

 ### Limitations

-The bboxhelper doesn't output Words levels as its goal is to build sentences and paragraphs.
+The bboxhelper doesn't output Words levels as its goal is to build meaning full blocks of text containing paragraphs & sentences.

 ## Upcoming improvements